-Follow some basic rules to avert common dining room table mistakes.
+Follow some basic rules to avoid common dining room table mistakes.

 1. Measure your dining space.